PetruninAlex/Sketch2Real/README.md

 ```
 - Check your results here: ./results/best_model/test_latest/images/
 ## Train your own model
-- Prepare your data set for training:
+- Prepare your dataset for training:

 It will extract edges from the images in the folder, and prepare the folder to pix2pix training.
 ```bash